Pulsar Security Overview

 As the central message bus for a business, Apache Pulsar is frequently used for storing mission-critical data.
 Therefore, enabling security features in Pulsar is crucial.

 By default, Pulsar configures no encryption, authentication, or authorization.
 Any client can communicate to Apache Pulsar via plain text service URLs.
 So we must ensure that Pulsar accessing via these plain text service URLs is restricted to trusted clients only.
 In such cases, you can use Network segmentation and/or authorization ACLs to restrict access to trusted IPs.
 If you use neither, the state of cluster is wide open and anyone can access the cluster.

 Pulsar supports a pluggable authentication mechanism.
 And Pulsar clients use this mechanism to authenticate with brokers and proxies.
 You can also configure Pulsar to support multiple authentication sources.

-You had better secure the service components in your Apache Pulsar deployment.
+You'd better secure the service components in your Apache Pulsar deployment.

 In Pulsar, a role is a string, like

-Apache Pulsar uses an Authentication Provider to establish the identity of a client and then assign a role token to that client.
+Apache Pulsar uses the Authentication Provider to establish the identity of a client and then assign a role token to that client.
 This role token is then used for Authorization and ACLs to determine what the client is authorized to do.